Ryosuke Yamada: 2015: Film debut and 24 Hour Television

-2016–present: Continuous Movie Successes & Acting Recognitions
+2016–present: Established actor

-Early 2016, Yamada won the Newcomer of the Year category in the 39th Japan Academy Prize for his portrayal of Nagisa Shiota in Assassination Classroom, and Rookie actor of the year in Japan Movie Critics Award for his portrayal of Semi in Grasshopper.
+In 2016, Yamada won Newcomer of the Year in the 39th Japan Academy Prize for his portrayal of Nagisa Shiota in Assassination Classroom.
+He earned Rookie Actor of the Year in the Japan Movie Critics Awards for his role as Semi in Grasshopper.

-On May 24, 2016, it was announced that Yamada would star as Edward Elric in the Fullmetal Alchemist live-action movie scheduled for release in 2017.
+On May 24, 2016, it was announced that Yamada would star as Edward Elric in the live-action film Fullmetal Alchemist based on the manga and anime of the same name.
+The film released December 2017 to mixed reviews.
+It was followed by two sequels released in 2022: Fullmetal Alchemist: The Revenge of Scar and Fullmetal Alchemist: The Final Alchemy, in which Yamada starred alongside Dean Fujioka and Mackenyu.
+They were released on 20 May and 24 June 2022 respectively.
+The films became available as a trilogy on Netflix on 20 August and 24 September respectively.

-Yamada was cast as the lead to the fall drama of Fuji TV's getsu 9 (prime-time slot), Cain and Abel.
+Yamada was cast as the lead in Fuji TV's getsu 9 (prime-time slot) fall drama, Cain and Abel.
 It aired in October 2016.
-It is Yamada's first drama with a romantic love angle, and he is also the first Heisei born from Johnny's to star in a getsu 9.
-The story is adapted from the Bible's Old Testament, and it is also a remake of the US classic film, East of Eden starring James Dean.
+It marked Yamada's first drama with a romantic love angle; he was also the first Heisei from Johnny's to star in a getsu 9.
+The story is adapted from the Bible's Old Testament, and was a remake of the American film, East of Eden starring James Dean.
 Yamada plays a salaryman who falls in love with his brother's girlfriend and is hungry for the affection of his father.
-For his role in this drama, Yamada was a runner up of Best Leading Actor in the Autumn TV Drama Academy Award 2016.
-He was also the youngest person to be nominated in the lead actor category that season.
+For his role, Yamada was the youngest person to be nominated as Best Leading Actor in the Autumn TV Drama Academy Award 2016.

-On December 2, 2016, Yamada was cast to lead a movie titled Miracles of the Namiya General Store based on the best-selling novel of the same name by an award-winning writer, Higashino Keigo.
-The novel was claimed to be one of Higashino's best works.
-It tells the story of two people living in different eras (1980 and 2012) which will be connected by a letter, a story depicting human bonds and miracles.
-Yamada will portray a delinquent who stumbles upon a mysterious store that leads to several events that changes his life.
-The movie will be directed by Ryuichi Hiroki, filming expected to start January 2017 and is slated for Autumn 2017 release.
+On December 2, 2016, Yamada was cast as a lead in Miracles of the Namiya General Store based on the best-selling novel of the same name by award-winning writer, Higashino Keigo.
+It tells the story of two people living in different eras (1980 and 2012) connected by a letter, a story depicting human bonds and miracles.
+Yamada portrayed a delinquent who stumbles upon a mysterious store that leads to events that change his life.
+The movie was directed by Ryuichi Hiroki; filming was expected to start January 2017 and slated for an autumn 2017 release.